 - At the end of season 5, Castiel has been stripped of his angelic powers.
 When he starts to angst about the loss, Bobby basically shames him out of it—Castiel might be only human now, but hey, so are the rest of them, and Bobby, who's in a wheelchair, has a lot more reason to feel useless.'

-- In The West Wing, when the President is raging against God the injustice of Mrs. Landingham's death and wondering what he did to deserve it, she appears as a figment of his imagination, telling him that it's unfair to blame God for her death and other disasters and telling him of problems he has yet to solve, concluding that she "(doesn't) want to know" him if he refuses to run for re-election out of fear.
+- In The West Wing, when the President is raging against God the injustice of Mrs. Landingham's death and wondering what he did to deserve it, they appear as a figment of his imagination, telling him that it's unfair to blame God for their death and other disasters and telling him of problems he has yet to solve, concluding that they "don't want to know" him if he refuses to run for re-election out of fear.

 - The Dowager Countess on Downton Abbey says this to her granddaughter, Edith, when Edith is worrying about what to do with her life after being jilted on her wedding day